Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/README.md

 ## End-User Installation

-Deployment artifacts are created for each application with a build-package PowerShell script in the eng folders (/eng/build-package.ps1).
-The install scripts can also be employed in continuous deployment scenarios that support PowerShell scripting.
+Deployment artifacts are created for each application with a build-package PowerShell script in the eng folders (/eng/build-package.ps1), and the installation infrastructure in the /eng/Windows/ folder.
+The install scripts (/eng/Windows/install.ps1) can be employed in continuous deployment scenarios that support PowerShell scripting.

 Each archive will contain end-user installation instructions in a install markdown file in the Windows deployment folder (/eng/Windows/install.md).
 Users can follow these instructions for deployment to their environments.